 To help people jump into its fast-growing EOS R line of mirrorless cameras, Canon has introduced several smaller, more affordable models into the line.
 While the EOS R10 is on the expensive side for a beginner’s camera (and you’ll find plenty of more affordable options further down this list), it’s an excellent investment for anyone who wants to dive seriously into image-making.

 It has an APS-C sensor, which is smaller than the full-frame sensor of the bigger EOS R cameras, but it uses the same lens mount.
-This means you can take advantage of all the excellent Canon RF lenses that it is currently pouring its R&D budget into – the range is small right now, but we can only expect it to grow as time goes on (which is not something we can say for the DSLR EF lenses, or for the poor, sad EF-M mirrorless range).
+This means you can take advantage of all the excellent Canon RF lenses that it is currently pouring its R&D budget into – the range is small right now, but we expect it to grow with time (which is not something we can say for the DSLR EF lenses, or for the poor, sad EF-M mirrorless range).

 In our review, we praised the EOS R10 for its satisfying handling and reliably excellent image quality.
 We just have to hope that Canon has learned its lesson from the ill-fated EOS M series, and keeps introducing native RF-S lenses to suit this camera’s smaller sensor.